 Where Does That Leave Us?

-With Wyatt’s discovery, all we essentially have to go on is very select, at times conflicting “testimony”—no provable evidence whatsoever.
-As such, a common refrain among proponents is, Why would he lie?
-The key underlying “proof” for these discoveries is trust.
+With Wyatt’s “discovery,” all we essentially have to go on is very select, often conflicting “testimony”—no provable evidence whatsoever.
+As such, given the lack of evidence, a common refrain among proponents is, Why would he lie?
+A key underlying “proof” for these discoveries is trust.
 Yet the Bible says, “cursed is the man that trusteth in man” (Jeremiah 17:5).

 It is certainly conceivable that Wyatt’s ark-discovery claims were a carefully crafted hoax.
 But that may also not necessarily be the case.
 After all, the same question could be asked of any other religious figure out there, particularly who has claimed to have such overtly spiritual experiences: Why would they lie?
 Ellen White?
 Joseph Smith?
 Why would Sabbatai Zevi lie?
 Or as Alexandra Feodorovna Romanov surely must have wondered, up until the collapse of the Russian Empire and murder of her family, why would Grigori Rasputin lie?
 Ad infinitum.
 There are a lot of claims out there, shaped in all manner of ways to make them appear logical when following a certain train of thought.

 But the mind is a mysterious thing, as is the spirit world.
 There are a lot of claims out there, many of them made with all the genuineness, honest intentions and assured convictions in the world—yet still false.
 The Bible itself speaks of such, who even claim to have witnessed and produced miracles.
 The New Testament itself warns against “false teachers”—even those who have “performed many miracles” (Matthew 7:22)—and admonishes to “believe not every spirit, but prove the spirits, whether they are of God; because many false prophets are gone out into the world” (1 John 4:1).